mincrmatt12/nmfu/docs/user-ref/cli.md

 A future version will likely generalize this mechanism to allow for "events", e.g.
 "serial parity error" or "connection idle" injected in a similar way (or perhaps as exceptions).

+!!! warning
+    The current incarnation of EOF might disappear soon, as it's rather clunky and under maintained at the moment.
+While custom events are still on the table, "end of input" will likely not stay as a matched character, since in theory it should always be the last event to occur.
+It will likely become a new type of exception at some point, with strict rules on what is allowed in any handlers for it, and the `-feof-support` flag will likely just control whether or not an `_end` function is generated.